ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/suggestions.dotnet.markdown

 * In order to be able to ask for suggested terms when querying an index field,
   that field must first be configured for suggestions in the __index definition__.

 * See the following sample index:
+  (This index will be used in the examples ahead).

 {CODE suggestions_index_1@Indexes\Querying\Suggestions.cs /}